abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/CSS Methodologies.md

   }
   ```

+#### Modules

-- **Modules**: Modular, reusable components in the design, the majority of your elements and thus doesn't require that you prefix them but you could do so if you choose.
+Modular, reusable components in the design, **the majority of your elements** and thus doesn't require that you prefix them but you could do so if you choose.

+- it's everything else other than the first 2 categories
 - Modules are given their own unique class names.
 Sub-components and variations are prefixed with the name of their parent module.
-  - Contained content
+- Contained content (isolated modules from each other)
+  - prevent styles from coming in or out
 - majority of your site
-  - Child elements (su-modules) in SMACSS (like what an “element” is to a “block” in BEM) have the parent item prefixed with a **dash**. e.g. `menu` and `menu-item`.

   ```css
   .call-to-action-button {